Arksine/moonraker/docs/configuration.md

 #   files to this directory.
 Note that this may not be the system root
 #   (ie: "/") and moonraker must have read and write access permissions
 #   for this directory.
+temperature_store_size: 1200
+#   The maximum number of temperature values to store for each sensor.
+Note
+#   that this value also applies to the "target", "power", and "fan_speed"
+#   if the sensor reports them.
+The default is 1200, which is enough to
+#   store approximately 20 minutes of data at one value per second.
+gcode_store_size:  1000
+#   The maximum number "gcode lines" to store.
+The default is 1000.
 ```
 ## authorization